TotallyGuy/Mannerism/charactercomponents.md

 - Craft - Making things, perform a trade, searching, scavenging, managing a household etc. all fall under craft.

 #### **Spells**
-A character may have up to 5 spells, if any at all, rated from 0 to 4.
+A character may have up to 5 Spells, if any at all, rated from 0 to 4.
 - Illusion - Create illusions or sounds; magic to affect the senses.
 - Transformation - To transform yourself, allies, enemies, objects, etc.
 - Enchantment - Enchant a person to affect their mind, or an object’s properties.